 Memorial Day is here!
 It's become synonymous with being a day to enjoy family, friends and even a having a BBQ, but let's not forget to take a moment today to remember all our fighting men and women over the years who have made the ultimate sacrifice, by giving their lives so that the rest of us might live free.

 Over the years on Memorial day I've had a chance to stop at my grandparent’s graves at Fort Snelling National Cemetery in Bloomington, MN.

 While I won't make it there this year, it is always a vivid reminder of just how much so many have given.
 There are row after row of graves for our military men and women, so many of them having died while fighting for our nation.

 A couple of times while I was there I found the graves of medal of honor winners there, and it was amazing to read of their sacrifices later on when I got home via a Google search.

 Being at Fort Snelling also reminds me of just how much my grandfather gave, despite the fact that he wasn't killed in action.
-My grandfather, Fred Anderson, was in the U.S. Army Air Corps as a waist gunner on a B-17 Flying Fortress and was shot down, becoming a prisoner of war in a German POW camp for several years.
+My grandfather, Fred Anderson, was in the U.S. Army Air Corps, becoming a prisoner of war in a German POW camp for over a year.
 What he went through couldn't have been easy, and I'm just sad that he passed at such a young age (in his 60's) due to Parkinson's Disease and a stroke.
 I was never really able to get a full accounting of his experiences as I would have liked.